-Gephardt Institute Resources:
+Gephardt Institute Resources

 Community-Engaged Teaching Overview

-Course Planning CheckList
+Course Planning Checklist

 The Partner Agreement is designed to outline the expectations of the community partners.
-This form can be adapted to specific CET courses or programs with the exception of the release which informs community partners that the projects are completed by students and may not meet professional standards.
+This form can be adapted to specific community-engaged courses or programs with the exception of the release which informs community partners that the projects are completed by students and may not meet professional standards.

 Partnership Orientation Handbook

-The Student Agreement is designed to inform students of the unique roles and responsibilities of a CET course.
+The Student Agreement is designed to inform students of the unique roles and responsibilities of a community-engaged course.
 This form can be adapted with the exception of the release that informs students that their work is the property of the community partner unless otherwise agreed upon.

 The Partnership Agreement is designed to facilitate communication among students, faculty, and staff.
 It communicates expectations for students, community partners, faculty, and Gephardt Institute staff (if applicable) and provides a structure for students to meet with their partner agencies to develop project objectives, descriptions, and tasks.